ke0ff/BugBoards/hex7seg/readme.txt

-Hex 7-segment display
+Hex 7-segment BugBoard display
-Produces a 7-segment BugBoard display which displays hex numbers 0x0 through 0xF Includes blaning in/out and decimal point drive.
+Produces a 7-segment BugBoard display (for prototyping) which displays hex numbers 0x0 through 0xF Includes blaning in/out and decimal point drive.
 Instructions:
 Connect binary nybble (1 to 4 bits) to the "a" - "d" inputs ("a" = lsb).
 Unconnected state of all inputs = logic "0".